 After a DWI conviction, this information will remain on your record in Texas forever unless you take steps to have the charge sealed or expunged.
 If someone runs a criminal background check on you, they will see this conviction.
 The process of removing a DWI conviction is extremely difficult, although our team can help with it.

 The better solution is to try to avoid the conviction in the first place.
 Do not simply plead guilty to this charge because law enforcement and prosecutors make your case seem hopeless.
 Do not plead guilty to attempt to quickly put the case behind you.
 Our team can help you fight the charge and potentially receive a better outcome.

+A criminal conviction on your record can have lasting effects that could make life difficult in Texas and elsewhere.
 You should defend yourself against a DWI charge just as fiercely as you would against any other criminal charge.
-Trust the Law Offices of Randall B. Isenberg to deliver the professional level of representation you deserve.
+You can trust the Law Offices of Randall B. Isenberg to deliver the professional level of representation you deserve.